BS/MD Programs: 2024 List & How to Get In

 Pros

-• Early medical school admission: High school seniors who secure admission to these programs are ensured a place in medical school, provided they keep a specific GPA and meet minimum MCAT standards.
+• Early medical school admission: High school seniors who secure undergraduate admission to these programs are ensured a place in medical school, provided they keep a specific GPA and meet minimum MCAT standards.

 • Lenient MCAT requirements: Certain BS/MD programs either exempt students from the MCAT or mandate the test without specifying a minimum score requirement.
 This approach aims to alleviate the stress related to MCAT preparation.